 - Debt Reduction

 - Gardening, DIY, Home Maintenance

 - Retirement and Investing

 Canadian Budget Binder is for fans of all ages from all over the world who want to learn about personal finance and living a frugal life.
 Personal finance is such a broad topic it’s nice to get the perspective of different age groups who have different life experiences.

 So, please won’t you join me here with our many fans from around the world and share your voice!
 Let us learn from each others experiences so we can all make money work for us and not against us.

 Canadian Budget Binder is for entertainment purposes only.
-I (Mr.CBB) am not a Financial Advisor and all information on my blog is of my own opinion.
-You should contact a professional to help you make the informed decisions for your particular financial situation at all times.
+I (Mr.CBB) am not a Financial Advisor and all information on my blog is of my opinion.
+Any guest contributions to CBB are the opinions of the writers and not Canadian Budget Binder.
+You should contact a professional to help you make the informed decisions for your particular financial situation.
 I am not responsible for any information you chose to use from my blog in your personal or financial life.

 - Money Fights and Money Problems (canadianbudgetbinder.com)